 It is sometimes—not always, but often—helpful to understand the motives of the people who are bringing what may be a large piece of their worldview into our homes through the video player.
 I can speculate about what the filmmakers were trying to accomplish, but much of my speculation would be based on what may have only been unfortunate misuse of words in the tagline, or influences from the broader culture that even the script writers were unaware of.
-I do know two important things: that the filmmakers crossed the line at least thirty-five too many times, and that they did it intentionally.
+I do know two important things: that the filmmakers crossed the line at least thirty-one too many times, and that they did it intentionally.
 Perhaps it’s less important that I know they weren’t making the movie for the sake of advancing Christianity.
 Half of their mission statement was given in a note at the beginning, and the other half given in a note at the end.

 “Never again did there arise in Israel a prophet like Moses, whom the Lord singled out face to face…” (Hebrew Bible-Deuteronomy 34:10)Muslims revere Moses.
 Jews revere God the Father.
 Moses worshiped Christ, and is doing so even as you read this review.
 We know it because the Bible tells us that what he did, he did for Christ4.
 It is possible, and, of course, to be hoped, that good came of this movie, but just managing to bring a Bible story into the cinemas, however much that may have pleased the Christian community, is not good enough.
 If even one person grasped the few elements of truth in The Prince of Egypt and responded positively to them, I would say that this film had been a tool that God used to bring light into a dark place, but God has been using sinful tools for his purposes and for his glory since the Fall.